I’ve posted a cinnamon bun recipe before, it was two summers ago and at that point I was a novice to yeast (still am a novice to yeast).

 Note: If you're in a hurry, you can skip the overnight chilling step.
 This just brings out a yeastier flavour in the bun which I kinda prefer.
 Instead, just proof the raw buns in a warm place for 2 hours and then bake.

-In the bowl of a freestanding mixer fitted with a dough hook (alternatively a large bowl) add water, yeast and 1 tbsp of the sugar.
+- In the bowl of a freestanding mixer fitted with the dough hook (or a large bowl) add water, yeast and 1tbsp of the sugar.
 Let stand for 10 minutes until the yeast starts to froth.
-In a medium bowl whisk together the buttermilk, egg and oil.
-Add this to the yeast along with the rest of the sugar and mix until combined.
-Pour in 2 + 1/2 cups of the flour plus the salt and mix, gradually add the rest of the flour whilst mixing.
+In a jug mix together the buttermilk, egg and oil, then pour into the yeast along with the rest of the sugar and mix until combined.
+Stir through 2 and a 1/2 cups of the flour plus the salt, then gradually add the rest of the flour whilst mixing.
 Knead for 5 minutes, until the dough comes away from the bowl and does not stick to your fingers.
 Place in an oiled bowl, cover and let proof for 2 hours.

 Love Em x